FAQs: What is Curfew Pass & Do I Need It During COVID-19 Lockdown?

 As explained in another set of FAQs, while the lockdown was announced by PM Modi, it has not been imposed by the Centre per se.
 The actual measures to implement the lockdown have to be taken by state governments and local administration (your District Magistrate).

 As a result, there are no uniform rules for curfew across the country.
-Delhi, Maharashtra, Puducherry and Punjab are under full curfew, while other States/UTs had imposed lockdowns across most of their districts before the PM’s announcement.
+Delhi, Maharashtra and Puducherry are under full curfew, while other States/UTs had imposed lockdowns across most of their districts before the PM’s announcement.

 How do I get a curfew pass, if that is required?